bswinnerton/launchbar-github/README.md

 ### For a commit

-At any time, paste a commit SHA into LaunchBar and hit `tab`.
-Start typing "github" and you should see the action appear, hit `enter`.
+At any time, paste a commit SHA into LaunchBar and hit <kbd>Tab</kbd>.
+Start typing "github" and you should see the action appear, hit <kbd>Enter</kbd>.
 Once complete, the action will bring you to the pull request that introduced the commit.
 If the commit is associated with multiple pull requests, they will be displayed in a list.

 <p align="center"><img src="screenshots/commit.png" width="668px" /></p>
 <p align="center"><img src="screenshots/commit-expanded.png" width="668px" /></p>